 using casual or dramatic grammar in a task that needs measured formal English

-Fix: replace spoken-style wording with precise, supportable claims and more controlled sentence framing
+Fix: Replace casual language with precise, supportable claims and more controlled sentence framing.

 Common problem 2